-Rationale: There is considerable evidence that team working within organisations leads to an improvement in productivity, both in quantity and quality (26-28).
+Rationale: There is considerable evidence that team working within organisations leads to an improvement in safety as well as productivity (29-32).
 Neonatal staff work in a stressful environment and effective team working is key to delivering high quality care.
-Effective communication of threats to patient safety is an increasing challenge in the multispecialty shift-based workplace, and a number of tools and resources can be used to address this (15).
+Effective communication of threats to patient safety is an increasing challenge in the multispecialty shift-based workplace, and several tools and resources can be used to address this (15).

-- Neonatal services should have mechanisms in place to improve perinatal team working and communication across specialties to support quality of care and patient safety (29).
-Focus should include joint perinatal decision making including all perinatal specialties, quality of handovers, safety briefing or 'huddles', team debriefs following significant events to provide an opportunity to defuse stress, learn from team experiences and develop strategies for future events. - Neonatal services should regularly engage with staff about their experience in the workplace, and particularly the way in which it relates to patient safety. - There should be ready access to specialist input for preterm babies or babies with complex conditions, and planning and delivery of care should be shared by all relevant specialists.
+- Neonatal services should have mechanisms in place to improve team working and communication across specialties to support quality of care and patient safety ^(15,32,33). - Developing a perinatal culture is essential: focus should include joint decision making including all perinatal specialties, quality of handovers and safety briefing or 'huddles'.
+Team debriefs following significant events are essential to provide an opportunity to defuse stress, learn from team experiences and develop strategies for future events (31). - Neonatal services should regularly engage with staff about their experience in the workplace, and particularly the way in which it relates to patient safety. - There should be ready access to specialist input for preterm babies or babies with complex conditions, and planning and delivery of care should be shared by all relevant specialists.